risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-recovery-failure.md

 ## Overview

 When there are some problems in the RisingWave cluster, such as node restart and network abnormalities, the cluster will enter recovery processing to ensure data consistency.
-But some issues might also cause recovery failure, leading the cluster to be in a constant recovering state and unavailable.
+However, some issues might also cause recovery failure, leading the cluster to be in a constant recovering state and unavailable.
+This topic aims to provide you with information regarding recovery failure in the RisingWave cluster.

 ## Possible causes

 It’s important to identify the root cause of the issue.
 Some common reasons for recovery failures include:

-- Continuous OOM of compute nodes
+- Continuous OOM of compute nodes.
-- Unconventional compute node scaling down situation resulting in insufficient schedulable resources
+- Unconventional compute node scaling down situation resulting in insufficient schedulable resources.
-- Network connectivity problems
+- Network connectivity problems.

 ### Continuous OOM of compute nodes